intelliot/XRPL-Standards/XLS-30d.md

 : Current new balance of asset
 : Current new balance of outstanding LPTokens
 2.3.1.4.
 Specifying different parameters
-The proposal allows for traders to specify different combinations of the abovementionedabove mentioned fields for AMMDeposit transaction.
-The implementation will determine the best possible suboperationssub operations based on trader's specifications.
+The proposal allows for traders to specify different combinations of the above mentioned fields for AMMDeposit transaction.
+The implementation will determine the best possible sub operations based on trader's specifications.
 We introduce the following six flags to the AMMDeposit transaction to identify valid parameter combinations.

 Flag Name	Hex Value	Description